lkschu/qmk_firmware/keyboards/crkbd/keymaps/lkschu/README.md

 # CRKBD keymap

-a keymap for the crkbd/Corne keyboard intended for systems using the us-international keyboard layout.
+A keymap for the crkbd/Corne keyboard intended for systems using the us-international keyboard layout.

 For general adwise on how to use this please visit [qmk-newbs].

+> :warning: I switched to the elite pi with the the RP2040 as micro controller, when compiling for Atmega32u4 the filesize might be too large!
+> ```bash
+> qmk compile -kb crkbd -km lkschu -e CONVERT_TO=elite_pi
+> ```

-## Modifying this layout
+# Modifying this keymap

+Lightning layers for the RGB_LIGHT system are not compatible with RGB_MATRIX.
+A similar feature for RGB_MATRIX is implemented in `rgb_matrix_layers.c`.

-Most modification of keycodes and colors (like underglow and indicators) can be done in **keymap.c**, adding/removing animations and setting default values is mostly done in **config.h**.
+Most normal modification of keycodes can be done in **keymap.c**, while adding/removing animations and setting default values is mostly done in **config.h**.

- - [alloyui] features a usefull colorpicker to convert rgb into hsv, however hsv on the website is limited by 360°,100%,100% and not by 255,255,255 so this would have to be calculated manually.
-Hue is still a bit off most of the time so manually adjusting might be necessary.
  - [qmk-keycodes] lists all available keycodes.
-Note the modifiers keycodes like ``RALT(KC_5)`` which sends holding right alt and pressing 5 resulting in €.
+Note the modifiers keycodes like ``RALT(KC_5)`` which sends holding right alt and pressing 5 resulting in € (on a us intl layout).
  - [qmk-rgb-matrix] tells you everything you need to know about the rgb matrix system.

 Most modification requires flashing **both** halves and possibly resetting the internal eeprom memory.
 In this layout you have to switch to *Adjust* layer and press the key right of 'Esc' to flush eeprom after which you should power cycle.
 Remember: when flashing the slave half the keymap will be mirrored.